 Readers that are on your product or service page, are already considering your product.
 Strategically placing quotes from your case studies on these pages will encourage them to go further down your sales funnel.

 PROTIP: Choose results based quotes like “How Our Hemp Growing Solutions Increased Yields by 25%”.

 #4.
 Write a Blog Post About Your Case Studies

 Focus on customers pain points and challenges in your blog posts and using your case studies to illustrate how these were overcome.

-PROTIP: Feature the solution in your headline, for example “How [Service A] can increase profits by X%”.
+PROTIP: Feature the solution in your headline, for example “How Our CBD Oil can help reduce Pain”.